 When To Replace Your Water Softener

-Signs It Might be Time to Replace Your Water Softener
+Signs You Need to Replace Your Water Softener

-You might not be able to immediately tell if your motor is not working.
-A simple way you can check is to open your water softener and check the motor.
-Depending on which brand you have, this is a fairly simple task.
-To get an idea of how to do this, check out this video!
+You might not be able to immediately tell if your motor stopped working.
+A simple way to check is to open your water softener and check the motor.
+Depending on which brand you have, this is a fairly simple repair.
+Here are a few ways to check if your water softener’s motor is still working:

 - Find a clear, empty water bottle

 - Fill it with tap water

 - Put a few drops of dish soap in the bottle

 Do you see a lot of bubbles in the bottle and is the bottom clear?
 This means your water is still pretty soft and your machine is most likely still working.
 If the soap doesn’t lather as much as it should, it might be time to call in for an inspection.

 If your machine’s brine is not flowing properly, you’ll need to call a plumber.
 This is not something you should repair yourself, because you’ll risk affecting the inner workings of your machine.
 We strongly recommend calling a professional to come and unclog any debris from your brine flow.

 Do you find yourself having to regularly service your water softener?
 If so, it might be time to replace it.
 Shamrock Plumbing is equipped to install, repair, or replace any water softener.
 We have the expertise and years of experience behind us, and we will do our best to ensure future problems don’t occur.
 If you have any questions about an existing water softener, or are in need of a repair, please call today!